juzraai/cli-ask/README.md

 * **reasking** - when there's no default value and input is empty; or input is invalid according to selected converter
 * **flexible** - you can replace built-in converters or add custom ones even for only one field
 * **silent** - stdout is only used for user-level messages, exceptions are written to the log (SLF4J, configureable)
+* **sexy** - labels can be long, can contain newlines - the text will be aligned automatically to fit 40-char width

 Built-in converters: